jbeneroff/Stock-Data-Project/README.md

 # Project Overview

-## Project Name
+## Real-Time Stock Data Project

 [Deployed URL](URL)
-The name of your project with deployed URL.

 ## Project Description

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.
+The website will offer a search by stock name or ticker.
+Real-time share data and a company profile for the searched stock will be provided.

 ## API and Data Sample